Arbazkhan767/CSV-to-JSON-Converter-API/README.md

 The API will provide a configuration mechanism, allowing users to define the location of CSV files.
-Environment variables or configuration files will be used for flexibility in specifying file paths and database connection details.
+Configuration file is used for flexibility in specifying file paths and database connection details.